ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

         self.X = np.log2(self.X)
 ```

 This method sets the attributes `self.X` and `self.y`.
 Each row of `self.X` is the data for each audio chunk, and each element of `self.y` is a numerical label corresponding to each of the 6 classes. `transformation` will define the contents of each row.
 If `transformation='spectrogram'`, each row is the flattened spectrogram of an audio chunk.
-If `transformation='fourier'`, each row is the fourier ampltitude spectrum of an audio chunk.
+If `transformation='fourier'`, each row is the Fourier amplitude spectrum of an audio chunk.
 And finally, if `transformation='none'`, each row is the raw audio signal.
-This functionality is really exciting because I can directly compare performance depending on which transformation is used.
+I find the ability to train using any of these transformations very exciting because I can directly compare performance depending on which transformation is used.

 With `self.X` and `self.y` defined, the model can be trained.
 This is done with `self.fit_data` which is a `sklearn.ensemble.RandomForestClassifier` wrapper.